jasonzurita/dotfiles/README.md

     </a>
 </p>

-To use, simply clone and run `setup.sh`.
+- To use, simply clone and run `setup.sh`.
+- Nice short overview of [ctags](https://github.com/mmorearty/elixir-ctags#what-is-this-exuberant-ctags-thing-and-how-do-i-use-it)

 Based on https://github.com/rhowardiv/dotfiles